dennislee22/Local-LLM-Iceberg-CDW/README.md

 4. To serve the local LLM, create an Application `fastapi-llm` using this [run-fastapi.py](run-fastapi.py) script.
 This script will run [fastapi-llm.py](fastapi-llm.py) with specific parameters.
 Upon successful run, take not of the Application URL.
 <img width="700" height="687" alt="image" src="https://github.com/user-attachments/assets/365712a1-fee1-4e88-91ae-b7802c99fb2c" />

-5. Next, ensure Impala Virtual Warehouse in CDW is up and running.
+5. Next, ensure that Impala Virtual Warehouse in CDW is up and running.
 Copy the JDBC URL (LDAP) details.
 <img width="700" height="669" alt="image" src="https://github.com/user-attachments/assets/d9b24ea3-9c00-4698-82b1-ccc4e0625e64" />

 6. Navigate to CAI, modify the following settings in [app-gradio.py](app-gradio.py) based on the captured JDBC URL details and Application URL `fastapi-llm`.